Faith, love of sports linked victims of Texas crash

-HOBBS, N.M.
-(AP) — Brokenhearted and devastated, family members and friends grieved Wednesday as more details trickled out about a fiery crash that killed six students and a coach from a New Mexico university while they were returning home from a golf tournament in Texas.
+Most of the students were freshman at the small university who were getting their first taste of life away from home.
+Some of them were far from home, having come from Canada, Mexico and Portugal.

 Chelsi Stone said she wouldn’t wish the pain she was feeling on her worst enemy.
-Her 18-year-old daughter, Laci, was among those killed.
-She described the freshman as a ray of sunshine and told the story about how the teen had begged her to get tiny matching heart tattoos before returning to the University of the Southwest.
+She described her daughter as a ray of sunshine and said her family will never be the same.

-“I’m so forever grateful that God gave me the courage to go through with it and always have this memory with her,” Chelsi Stone wrote on her Facebook page.
-“We will appreciate every prayer we can get and we love you all.”

 Stone graduated from Nocona High School in 2021, where she played golf, volleyball and softball.
 Her high school announced on social media that it would be canceling Wednesday’s softball game, saying the community was heartbroken over losing one of its own.
 Instead, dozens of people gathered on the field to pray.

-The other victims included junior Karisa Raines of Fort Stockston, Texas; Jackson Zinn, a junior from Westminster, Colorado; and freshmen Travis Garcia of Pleasanton, Texas; Mauricio Sanchez of Mexico; and Tiago Sousa of Portugal.
+The other victims included golf coach Tyler James of Hobbs; junior Karisa Raines of Fort Stockston, Texas; junior Jackson Zinn of Westminster, Colorado; freshmen Travis Garcia of Pleasanton, Texas; and fellow players Mauricio Sanchez of Mexico; and Tiago Sousa of Portugal.

 The two injured students were identified by authorities as Dayton Price of Mississauga, Ontario, Canada, and Hayden Underhill of Amherstview, Ontario, Canada.

-Authorities identified the pickup truck driver that collided with the team’s van as Heinrich Siemens, 38, of Seminole, Texas.
-A 13-year-old boy who was a passenger in the truck also was killed.
+Authorities identified the occupants of the pickup truck that collided with the team’s van as Heinrich Siemens, 38, of Seminole, Texas, and a 13-year-old boy who also was from Seminole.
 Police have yet to release his name.

-Authorities said Tyler James was driving the students back to New Mexico on Tuesday night when the crash happened.
+Authorities said James was bringing the students back to New Mexico on Tuesday night when the crash happened.
 Those who knew him said it had been his goal to be a head coach, and he was excited to be there.

 “That was his dream job, to be a head coach and he was living out his dream,” said Ryan Erwin, vice president for student engagement and athletics at East Texas Baptist University in Marshall.